 The German government announced this week that it would be instigating plans designed to fast-track asylum seekers into the workplace.
-In future, asylum seekers should be able to start work within three months of making their application.
+In future, asylum seekers should be able to start work within three months of making their application without first needing to apply for permission.

 Germany’s Interior Minister Alexander Dobrindt, from the conservative union party CSU, told the tabloid newspaper Bild am Sonntag on February 22: "Migrants who come to Germany should be working and it should happen quickly."